kronwiz/codingtutorials/README.md

 This repository contains some tutorials created to teach coding to kids aged from 7 to 14 years old.
 The tutorials are born as part of the teaching activities carried out within the italian CoderDojos.

 Up to now there are only tutorials for the [Scratch](http://scratch.mit.edu) environment written in italian language, but in the future there may be added some for other languages (Python, etc.) and other locales (English, etc.).

+You can find more information in the [Wiki](../../) such as, for example, links to the executable tutorials on the Scratch website.

 ## License